 Be Respectfully Quiet

-Fishing is a quiet and peaceful hobby that creates a sense of tranquility for everyone both observing and doing the fishing.
+Fishing is a quiet and peaceful hobby that creates a sense of tranquillity for everyone both observing and doing the fishing.
 Besides, being noisy drastically reduces the chances of catching anything as sound travels easily on top of and under the water.

 Use Good Catch And Release Techniques